sureshg/ExoQuery/README.md

 ### Joins

-Use the `capture.select` to do joins as many joins as you need.
+Use the `capture.select` to do as many joins as you need.
 ```kotlin
 val q: SqlQuery<Pair<Person, Address>> =
   capture.select {